 There’s just something about a home library that speaks to me.
-I luv reading and collecting books that I can recommend and share with family and friends.
-And it’s such a bonus to have one of the best independent bookstores in the country, Northshire Book Store right here in our small Vermont town.
+I love reading and collecting books that I can recommend and share with family and friends.
+And it’s such a bonus to have one of the best independent bookstores in the country, Northshire Book Store, right here in our small Vermont town.
 You may also visit Northshire Book Store online and enjoy the experience of our very own Vermont independent bookstore, where I have met authors like John Grisham, Erik Larson, and Jodi Picoult.
 Such a local treasure and the root of my inspiration to create our very own small home library.

-I came upon this poster of Richard Feynman while working at Apple inc. as an Education Account Executive a few years ago.
+I came upon this poster of Richard Feynman while working at Apple Inc. as an Education Account Executive a few years ago.
 And while antiquing in Rhode Island, I found this antique wooden frame with its authentic metal nameplate.
 They were a match made in heaven.
-The poster is from a series issued by Apple inc. in 1998 as part of their “Think Different” marketing campaign.
+The poster is from a series issued by Apple Inc. in 1998 as part of their “Think Different” marketing campaign.
 I decided to make this the focal point of the home library.

-I am definitely what one would call a “life long learner”.
+I am definitely what one would call a “lifelong learner”.
 I enjoy learning new things and reaching out of my comfort zone.

 I enjoy all kinds of books, with my favorites being historical non-fiction and a great psychological thriller.

 I luv how books create a warm and inviting appearance when they are stacked randomly and out of order.

 Pillows, blankets, and all the cozy deets are a must too for our small home library…